 Discovered in 2009, RTB, short for Real-Time Bidding, has turned the performance marketing industry around.
-Not only has it helped reduce the costs of online campaigns, but also drastically changed the approach to audience targeting, leading to higher conversions and maximized revenues – or, to put it simply – big money.
+Not only has it helped reduce the costs of digital marketing ad campaigns, but also drastically changed the approach to audience targeting, leading to higher conversions and maximized revenues – or, to put it simply – big money.

 You don’t buy a box of assorted chocolates if you only like one particular flavor, do you?
 Well, that’s basically what affiliate marketers used to do.

-A big part of their budgets was spent on useless impressions because only a small percentage of the people they reached with campaigns was their target.
+Prior to 2009, a big part of advertising budgets was spent on useless impressions because only a small percentage of the people advertisers’ ads reached was actually their target.

 So, in this case, only a fraction of Lapsding’s ad recipients would be their target.
 Moreover, they would have their campaign displayed both during the day and also at night when the conversion rate is presumably lower.